Cannabis lounge security guard at door of licensed consumption venue

 Coverage of all entrance/exits, retail counters, consumption zones, and storage areas—typically 8–12 cameras for a 2,500 sq ft lounge.
 Our cannabis security consultants can provide minimums and recommended cameras and location placement based on your unique structure.

-What are typical data-retention requirements?
+What are typical data-retention requirements for cannabis lounge security camera footage?

 Most states mandate 30–90 days; Our Cannabis Consultants can assist in setting your NVR to meet or exceed the highest standard.